albeitreluctantly/react-native-theme-factory/README.md

   )
 }
 ```
-<h2>Reaction to changes</h2>
+<h2>4) Reaction to changes</h2>
 To make component react to theme changes you can use different ways:

-<h3>If you use theme through 'useTheme' or 'withTheme', it's okay and you dont have to do anything else.</h3>
+<h3>4.1) If you use theme through 'useTheme' or 'withTheme', it's okay and you dont have to do anything else.</h3>

-If you use config directly or you use stylesheet you must use either 'withTheme' or 'useTheme' to make component react to changes.
+<h3>4.2) If you use config directly or you use stylesheet you must use either 'withTheme' or 'useTheme' to make component react to changes.</h3>
 Here are the examples:
 ```ts
 const ReactingDemoComponent1 = () => {